Top Family Experiences at Uluru

 Tire Them Out With An Adventure Around The Rock

 No trip to the Red Centre is complete without circumnavigating Uluru.
 The kids will love exploring the pathways that get you up close to ancient rock art and stunning waterholes along the way.
 Best of all, you can choose how you want to complete your journey.
-You can travel by foot, bike, and even segway!
-The full circuit is a little over 10 kilometres, but it’s easy enough to just do sections of the track if you or the kids aren’t up for going the whole way around.
+You can travel by foot, bike or even segway!
+The full circuit is a little over 10 kilometres, but it’s easy enough just to do sections of the track if you or the kids aren’t up for going the whole way around.

-Tip: No matter what time you choose to visit Uluru, remember to take plenty of water with you and to wear your sunscreen.
+Tip: Regardless of the time you choose to visit Uluru, remember to bring plenty of water with you and wear sunscreen.

 A Sunset to Raise Your Spirits